 The Committee also aims to find ways for parliaments—who play a vital part in implementing global commitments—to work better with the UN globally and nationally.
 MPs share ideas on mechanisms to monitor whether individual countries are honouring their international pledges.

 The Committee is assisted by an 18-member bureau that monitors and reports on the involvement of parliaments in UN activities in areas concerning sustainable development, peacebuilding, UN budgets and reform, and human rights.

 The bureau conducts investigations, including field missions, to assess aid effectiveness and cooperation between parliaments and the UN in peacebuilding and reconciliation efforts.

 In 2013, the Committee formally became our fourth permanent committee.
 It underlined and acknowledged the importance of connecting the work of the world’s governments with that of the world’s legislators.
-The Committee’s operations are part of our overall work with the UN and on global governance.
+The Committee’s operations are part of our overall work and strategic partnerships with the UN.